CooperStansbury/ont_10x_transcriptomics/config/README.md

-# Snakemake Pipeline Configuration
+# Pipeline Configuration

-This directory contains configuration files used to set up and run a Snakemake pipeline.
-The configuration files specify parameters, input/output paths, and execution settings required for different stages of the workflow.
+This directory contains configuration files for setting up and running a Snakemake pipeline.
+These files define essential parameters, input/output paths, and execution settings for different stages of the workflow.

 ## Overview

+The following configuration files are included:

-- `config.yaml` – Main configuration file with key parameters for the pipeline.
+- **`config.yaml`** – Main configuration file specifying pipeline parameters, input/output locations, and reference genome details.
+- **`fastq_paths.txt`** – Lists sample IDs and their corresponding FASTQ file paths for processing.

-## Config
+## Configuration Details

-This YAML configuration file provides settings for running the pipeline, including resource allocation, input files, and reference genome information.

-### Parameters

-- **Threads:** `36`
-  Number of threads to be used for processing.

-- **Output Path:**
-  `/scratch/indikar_root/indikar1/shared_data/ont_10x_pipeline_test/`
-  Directory where pipeline outputs will be stored.

-- **FASTQ Paths:**
-  `config/fastq_paths.txt`
-  Path to the text file containing a list of input FASTQ files.

-- **FASTA File:**
-  `/nfs/turbo/umms-indikar/shared/projects/HSC/data/RefGenome/Homo_sapiens.GRCh38.cdna.all.fa`
-  Reference genome sequence in FASTA format.
-Expects UNZIPPED `.fa` file.

-- **Annotation File:**
-  `/nfs/turbo/umms-indikar/shared/projects/HSC/data/RefGenome/Homo_sapiens.GRCh38.107.gtf`
-  Gene annotation file in GTF format.
-Expects UNZIPPED `.gtf` file.
+The `config.yaml` file includes settings for:

+TODO